Judas Maccabaeus (Handel): First performance

+Three additions

-The famous chorus See, the Conqu'ring Hero Comes! was composed during the summer of 1747 for Handel's next oratorio, Joshua.
-In the wake of its popularity, probably in 1751, Handel added it to Judas Maccabaeus, and so it forms a legitimate part of both oratorios.
+The chorus See, the Conqu'ring Hero Comes! was composed during the summer of 1747 for Handel's next oratorio, Joshua.
+In the wake of its popularity, probably in 1751, Handel added it to Judas Maccabaeus.
+The duet Sion Now Her Head Shall Raise was written in 1757 and added the next year.
+And Wise Men, Flatt’ring, May Deceive Us, the Israelitish Woman’s Act II aria, was written in 1758, using a melody originally penned by Handel in 1709, and made part of Judas Maccabaeus right away.
+All three are considered nowadays as integral to the work, in contrast to the trend in most of Handel's music to defer to the original.

 Publication

 The oratorio was published in London after the composer's death by William Randall, the successor to John Walsh the Younger.

 Judas Maccabaeus was translated into German and published in 1866 as Volume 22 of the complete works series of the Händel-Gesellschaft.

 Literary reference

 Come, ever smiling Liberty, / And with thee bring thy jocund train is sung by Maria, the heroine of Mary Wollstonecraft's novel Maria (1798), at the point where she believes herself to have escaped from her abusive husband.
 She calls her state "Comparative liberty", suggesting that "the jocund train lagged far behind!" because she takes no pleasure in her need for the separation.